 Are you wondering how to properly store incense sticks or resins?

-Nothing is worse then grabbing your favorite pack of incense sticks, opening them up, and finding that they have dried out entirely.
+Nothing is worse than grabbing your favorite pack of incense sticks, opening them up, and finding that they have dried out entirely.
 You see, although some incense sticks are made with natural and raw compounds that are more resistant to degradation, many of them are still doused with fragrance oils.

 Most incense manufacturers from India will use fragrance oils of a natural composition, but even these inevitably dry out, therefor reducing the aroma output of the incense stick.
-There are some types of incense that you will even find smell better with age, but of course, this is the exception, rather then the rule.
+There are some types of incense that you will even find smell better with age, but of course, this is the exception, rather than the rule.

 Incense Storage Tips